 Downhill Category: the participants have the clothing and equipment used for downhill skiing.

 The piste of all records

 "The Chabrières piste is unique throughout the world - this is the piste that holds all records - it’s extreme and unconquerable with a starting gradient of 98%.
-A sensational acceleration is possible from 0 to 200 km/hr in just 6 seconds, which you won’t find anywhere else.
+Sensational acceleration is possible from 0 to 200 km/hr in just 6 seconds.
+You won’t find it find anywhere else.

 It requires immense mental strength to be able to leap into the void, to let yourself be sucked down the piste, not looking where you’re going but always knowing where you are.

 Setting off from the top is a major feat, a personal and human challenge which requires full concentration; not to be in control would, of course, be very dangerous.

 In my opinion, the Chabrières piste at Vars is THE speed capital.
 I even moved house because of it, leaving Savoie for Vars in 1993 so I could live out my dream."